 ‘Now Flightless Wings’ (Ab major) – Hiroki Kikuta, Secret of Mana

 This one’s a special case.
 From reading the Youtube comments, I glean that it’s the last song heard in the game and it’s there to deliver an emotional payoff at the story’s end.
-Tense strings chords get harmonically warmer, into a gorgeous glowing barrel organ and music box infinite loop.
-So, I haven’t played the game but even so the bittersweet life-is-sad loveliness is pretty affecting.
-I’d tentatively suggest that looping here is used aesthetically.
+Tense strings chords get harmonically warmer, into an infinite loop of gorgeous glowing barrel-organ and music box sounds.
+I haven’t played the game but even so the bittersweet “life is sad” loveliness affects me.
 The extreme shortness and simplicity of the loop makes it like a lullaby, childish, vulnerable and ephemeral.
 That said, some subtle counterpoint and harmonic variations bring depth and ornamentation so it’s not too plain.
 Brilliant stuff.

 ‘Anxious Heart’ (F minor) – Noboe Uematsu, Final Fantasy VII

 This one starts with cinematic string swells.
-The harmony is tenser than in the other Uematsu pieces we’ve seen: minor to parallel major shifts with roots moving in thirds, featuring that awe-inspiring shift from a major to a minor 3rd degree.
+The harmony is tenser than in the other Uematsu pieces we’ve seen: minor to parallel major shifts with roots moving in thirds, featuring that shift from a major to minor 3rd which signals a mood of awe and transcendence.
 A lot of emotional payoffs in music happen on these type of big, simple colour shifts.
 So good!

 Then it goes into what I think of as “rainforest” vibraphone, after this amazing Jay Hoggard exotica track that I’ve always loved.